 It's hot!
 Where can I ride to get away from this?

 Trails off of the Peak to Peak Highway

 All of the riding off of the Peak to Peak is usually great on a hot day.
 Head to West Magnolia, East Magnolia, Brainard Lake, or Camp Dick!
 Ceran St. Vrain can also be fun.
 Boulder Canyon Drive/SH 119 will be under construction through February 2021.
 Check for road and closures before you head up.

 Heil Ranch and Betasso

 While these trails aren’t really “cool,” they are well-treed so often don’t seem as hot.
 Bonus: both are good on windy days.
-For Betasso, Boulder Canyon Drive/SH 119 will be under construction through February 2021.
+Note: Betasso is closed to bikes on Wednesdays and Saturdays and Boulder Canyon Drive/SH 119 will be under construction through February 2021.
 Check for road and Boulder Canyon Trail closures before you head up.

 I want to ride gnar.
 Where do I go?

 Looking for the hardest trails in Boulder County?
 Here's the deets on Black and Double Black rated rides (Safety NOT guaranteed)

 Hit “the Rock Garden” at Hall Ranch.
 Most strong riders can make it down this trail without kissing the ground, but can you make it up?
 An insane interval workout of a climb with unrelenting onslaught of rocks, boulders, roots, and some more rocks awaits.
 This is the place where local riders go to test their technical chops.
 Do this as part of a ride with the Nelson loop.